Sweden

 - The Swedish government funds numerous Israeli, Palestinian, and international non-governmental organizations (NGOs) through the Swedish International Development Cooperation Agency (Sida), the Ministry of Foreign Affairs (MFA), the Embassy in Tel Aviv, and indirectly by outsourcing to Swedish church groups and aid organizations such as Diakonia.

-- In 2021, Sweden provided approximately $20.8 million to NGOs involved in the Arab-Israeli conflict.
-Many of these NGOs and church aid organizations are involved in anti-peace activities such as incitement, BDS (boycott, divestment, and sanctions), and legal attacks (“lawfare”) against Israel.
-Some of these groups also have reported ties to terrorist organizations.
+- In 2024, Sweden provided SEK 220.8 million (≈$20 million) to NGOs involved in the Arab-Israeli conflict.
+Many of the funded NGOs and church aid organizations are involved in anti-peace activities such as incitement, BDS (boycott, divestment, and sanctions), and legal attacks (“lawfare”) against Israel.
+Some of these groups also have established ties to terrorist groups.

 Direct Funding

-Swedish International Development Cooperation Agency (Sida) Funding to Palestinian NGOs
+Swedish International Development Cooperation Agency (Sida) Funding to Palestinian and Israeli NGOs

 - Palestinian Medical Relief Society (PMRS)